vicgarcia/zabbix/README.md

 Templates are collections of zabbix server configurations for monitoring a given application or service.
 XML files prefixed with 'template-' in this repository are templates.
 Import these via the Zabbix web UI.
-Delete the existing Linux and MySQL templates befor importing the onces included here.
+Delete the existing Linux and MySQL templates before importing the onces included here.

 ### Agent Configs and Monitoring Scripts